 The Nest is a lunch-time provision offered on three days (Monday, Wednesday and Friday) a week from 12.30 - 13.30.
-It is overseen by Laura Jeffery with support staff and is a calm and supportive environment open to those children that may need a quiet space at lunchtime (invitations are sent out and passes are available from key staff on the playgrounds).
+It is overseen by Laura Jeffery and is a calm and supportive environment open to those children that may need a quiet space at lunchtime (invitations are sent out and passes are available from key staff on the playgrounds).

 We are proud to have developed a Sensory Garden, which is a calm space where children can care for and enjoy the natural environment.
 The children are able to access this space with adult supervision.

-Staff undertake regular training on SEND related matters.
+Staff undertake regular training on

+SEND related matters.
 This is delivered either in staff CPD sessions throughout the year or signposting to online training opportunities.
-Our school assigned Educational Psychologist has delivered training on Attachment and Trauma and Dyslexia Friendly Classrooms over the past academic year.
+Our school assigned Educational Psychologist has delivered training on Attachment and Trauma, Dyslexia Friendly Classrooms and Adaptive Teaching Strategies over the past two academic years.
+Support staff have attended training on Sensory Circuits, Restorative Approaches and year.
 In addition, a full range of training is available through Achieving for Children (Richmond) and staff are encouraged to attend relevant training courses.